This blog may contain affiliate links. Read our disclosure policy for more info.

 Puerto Natales is the perfect place to base yourself beforehand and the entire town caters to hiking and exploring in the national park.

-The main ways to explore the park are either by day on a tour, overnight hike on the track or in a hotel, or completing one of the longer treks called the Torres del Paine W-Trek (4 to 5 days) or O-Circuit (7 to 9 days).
+The main ways to explore the park are either by day on a tour, on an overnight hike on the track, in a hotel, or by completing one of the longer treks called the Torres del Paine W-Trek (4 to 5 days) or O-Circuit (7 to 9 days).
+There are some really great tours to Torres del Paine that are worth considering.

 No matter what trek you choose, you’re sure to be absolutely amazed by the park and have an amazing time!